apache/flagon-useralejs/README.md

 ## License

-Copyright © 2017 The Apache Software Foundation, Licensed under the Apache License, Version 2.0.
+© Copyright 2016 The Charles Stark Draper Laboratory, Inc. All rights reserved., Licensed under the Apache License, Version 2.0.
 Software as a Sensor is a trademark of the Charles Stark Draper Laboratory, Inc.